exponea/exponea-android-sdk/Documentation/firebase.md

 5. **Select the Firebase Cloud Messaging integration** in `Project Settings` > `Channels` > `Push notifications` > `Firebase Cloud Messaging integration`.
 Click on `Save changes`.

-The Engagement platform should now be able to send push notifications to Android devices via the push notification node.
+The {user.mkg} platform should now be able to send push notifications to Android devices via the push notification node.

 #### Checklist

 - [ ] If you run the app, the self-check should be able to send and receive a silent push notification.
   ![](https://raw.githubusercontent.com/exponea/exponea-android-sdk/main/Documentation/images/self-check.png)
-- [ ] You should now be able to send push notifications using the Engagement web app and receive them in your app.
-Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the Engagement web app.
+- [ ] You should now be able to send push notifications using the {user.mkg} web app and receive them in your app.
+Refer to [Mobile push notifications](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) to learn how to create push notifications in the {user.mkg} web app.
-- [ ] Send a test push notification from Engagement to the device and tap on it.
+- [ ] Send a test push notification from {user.mkg} to the device and tap on it.
 Your broadcast receiver should be called.

 > 👍
 >
-> The Engagement service for sending push notifications and the Firebase connection may take a minute to wake up properly.
+> The {user.mkg} service for sending push notifications and the Firebase connection may take a minute to wake up properly.
 If sending a push notification fails, try restarting the app.
 If the issue persists after 2-3 retries, review your setup.

-You should now be able to use Engagement push notifications.
+You should now be able to use {user.mkg} push notifications.
 You may disable the self-check or leave it on to check your push setup in every debug build run.